Jan Hendrik van Kinsbergen: Russian service

-In the late 1760s, due to severe financial difficulties, few Dutch ships were active and Van Kinsbergen used his free time to write a large series of publications about naval modernisation.
-He is seen as a typical example of the new generation of Dutch naval officers of the era who longer owed their position to either a merchant fleet career or a noble background but to a thorough scientific education.
+In the late 1760s, due to severe financial difficulties, few Dutch warships were in active service and Van Kinsbergen used his free time to write a series of publications about naval modernisation.
+He is seen as a typical example of the new generation of Dutch naval officers of the era who no longer owed their position to either a career as a sea captain or a noble background but to a thorough scientific education.

-In 1769, Van Kinsbergen despaired of ever being promoted and obtained leave to enter the service of the VOC and depart for the Dutch Indies for four years.
+In 1769, van Kinsbergen despaired of ever being promoted and obtained leave to enter the service of the VOC and depart for the Dutch Indies for four years.
 However, in the previous years he had already established a minor international reputation as a naval thinker, enthusiastically corresponding with many influential foreign contacts.
-He was informed by Prince Henry of Prussia that due to the Russo-Turkish War (1768–1774) the Russian navy was in search of naval experts.
+He was informed by Prince Henry of Prussia that due to the ongoing Russo-Turkish war the Imperial Russian Navy was in search of naval experts.
 Henry immediately could obtain him a position there.
-On 15 August 1770, Van Kinsbergen got permission from the Dutch admiral-general, stadholder William V, Prince of Orange, to depart for Russia.
+On 15 August 1770, Van Kinsbergen got permission from the Dutch general admiral, stadholder William V, Prince of Orange, to depart for Russia.
 However, William V would not free him completely from his obligations.
-Van Kinsbergen was promised that one year later, on 15 August 1771, he would in his absence be appointed captain.
-In exchange again three years after that date he would return to the fatherland should it have need of his services and this cycle of temporary appointments would be repeated every three years.
+Van Kinsbergen was promised that on 15 August 1771 he would be promoted to captain in the Dutch navy.
+In exchange, by 1774 he would return to Holland should the Dutch navy have need of his services; this cycle of temporary appointments was to be repeated every three years.

-In the summer of 1771, Jan Hendrik travelled via Berlin, where he visited Prince Henry, to Saint Petersburg where he on 29 September was appointed acting captain in the Imperial Russian Navy; on 2 October he was promoted to captain second class.
-He immediately left for the Black Sea; on arrival he was charged with commanding a troop of cossacks and fought, meanwhile learning Russian, on land during the winter campaign.
-In a fight he was shot through the knee and saved from under a heap of corpses by a cossack, whom he would later get an appointment at the Amsterdam naval wharf.
+In the summer of 1771, Jan Hendrik travelled via Berlin, where he visited Prince Henry, to Saint Petersburg where he on 29 September was appointed acting captain in the Russian navy; on 2 October he was promoted to captain 2nd rank.
+He immediately left for the Black Sea; on arrival he was charged with commanding a troop of Cossacks and fought, meanwhile learning Russian, on land during the winter campaign.
+In a fight he was shot through the knee and saved from under a heap of corpses by a Cossack, whom he would later get an appointment at the Amsterdam naval wharf.